-NASA estimated that Bennu will come close enough to Earth and pose a 1 in 2,7000 chance of impacting the planet between the years 2175 and 2196.
+The U.S. space agency estimates Bennu will come close enough to Earth and pose a 1-in-2,700 chance of impacting the planet between the years 2175 and 2196.
 "Put another way, those odds mean there is a 99.963 percent chance the asteroid will miss the Earth.
-Even so, astronomers want to know exactly where Bennu is located at all times," NASA said in a press release.
+Even so, astronomers want to know exactly where Bennu is located at all times," NASA explained in a press release.

 NASA launched an unmanned spacecraft in September 2016 to study Bennu and the possible impact it could have on Earth.
-OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security – Regolith Explorer) spent two years traveling 1.2 billion miles towards Bennu and eventually reached the asteroid two years later.
+OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security – Regolith Explorer) spent two years traveling 1.2 billion miles (1.9 billion kilometers) toward Bennu and eventually reached the asteroid two years later.

-In December 2018, OSIRIS-REx switched from flying towards to Bennu to orbiting 11.8 miles around the asteroid and on Dec.
+In December 2018, OSIRIS-REx switched from flying toward to Bennu to orbiting 11.8 miles (19 km) around it, and on Dec.
 31 it entered the asteroid's orbit — making Bennu the smallest object ever to be orbited by a spacecraft.